aws-samples/aws-iam-identity-center-extensions/README.md

 - Based on the configuration parameter, you can use either an S3 based interface/ Rest API interface to create/delete account assignments
 - Create & delete account assignments with scope set to **account, root, ou_id or account_tag**
 - Using the entity value passed in the payload, the solution calculates the account list and processes the account assignment operations on all the accounts automatically
+- When using an **ou_id** scope type, the solution optionally provides nested OU support as well.
+This behaviour could be configured by setting `SupportNestedOU` to `true` in your environment configuration file.
+When configured, the solution discovers all the children under a specified ou_id traversing the complete tree and assigning the account assignment to every single account under the tree.

 <b>NOTE:</b> Permission sets and user/group assignments cannot be applied to the Organization Main account (also known as the Master Payer) due to a design constraint of the AWS API.
 There is no available mechanism to programmatically manage the permission sets and user/group assignments of the Organization Main account.